jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * _Will I work on a solo project or will I be part of a team?_
 * _If a team, will the team be comprised of other interns or will I join an existing team of employees?_
 * _Will the project be a separate stand-alone project, or will it be integrated within your product?_
 * _Will I get exposure to Generative and Agentic AI?
-If so, how much?_
-* _If so, then which ones do you use and to what degree do you use them?_
+If so, how much, which ones do you use and to what degree do you use them?_
 * _How will this internship make me a better Software Engineer?_
 * _How can my internship contribute to your company?_
 * _Are qualified interns given full-time offers upon graduation?_